Exploration Systems Design (Systems Engineering), PhD

 The curriculum integrates the School of Earth and Space Exploration's science, instrumentation and systems engineering core courses with related coursework from the Ira A. Fulton Schools of Engineering.
-Students must select a concentration in instrumentation, systems engineering, or sensor networks.
 The systems engineering concentration prepares students in the design, planning, creation and operation of complex exploration systems, including spaceflight and missions and large, multidisciplinary experiments.

 Required Core (1 credit hour)